• Skip to main content

 For “Coch,” a three-mag, fixed-blade knife, multi-tool, night-vision, flashlight set-up is enough.
 He also has a trauma kit secured behind his armored plate for emergencies.

 Look, you know your job better than anyone.
-That means you can likely envision what's needed on an hour by hour basis.
+That means you can likely envision what’s needed on an hour-by-hour basis.
 Build your set-up with those hours in mind instead of trying to see the entire forest first.

 Keep a Standard Configuration